code-chronicles-code/leetcode-curriculum/CONTRIBUTING.md

 Thanks for your interest in contributing to this project!
 Contributions of all kinds are welcome and encouraged, whether in the form of code, documentation, discussion on issues, or something else.

+## Picking a Task

+If you're new to this project, start with a [good first issue](../../contribute) to get a feel for how the repository works.
+We try to maintain a backlog of relatively straightforward tasks, that are well-defined and scoped.

+If you'd like to contribute more regularly, join the Code Chronicles server on Discord!
+The server is private, but you can contact [@miorel](https://github.com/miorel) for an invite, via the email listed in the repository's `git log`.

+> [!IMPORTANT]
+> If you decide to work on an issue, comment on it, so others are aware.
+This will avoid duplicated work as well as give the maintainers a chance to offer their assistance if needed.

 ## GitHub Workflow

 Changes to the repository are proposed via GitHub pull requests.